 To this day, Kochab and Pherkad are still known as the Guardians of the Pole.

-Astronomers sometimes speak of the fixed stars, but they know that the stars are not truly fixed.
-They move in space.
-Thus the star patterns that we see today will slowly but surely drift apart over time.
+Astronomers sometimes speak of the fixed stars, but know the stars aren’t truly fixed.
+Stars move in space.
+Thus the star patterns that we see today as the Big and Little Dippers will, slowly but surely, drift apart over time.

 In 100,000 years, this pattern of Big Dipper stars (minus Dubhe and Alkaid) will appear much as it does today!
 But there will be some differences, as illustrated in the drawing below: